krishna-shrinivas/phase-separation-jc/README.md

 # Phase separation journal club - MIT

-A backup of resources, slides, and data from joint journal club meetings.
+A backup of resources, slides, and data from journal club meetings.